2015 Seed Grants

 - Jason Bell (Former Graduate Student; Department of English Language and Literature; Yale University)

-- This grant will support a colloquium at Columbia University designed to facilitate dialogue among educators in the greater New York City area about teaching at the crossroads of environmental science and humanistic inquiry.
+- This grant supported a colloquium at Columbia University designed to facilitate dialogue among educators in the greater New York City area about teaching at the crossroads of environmental science and humanistic inquiry.

-- The Working Group will prepare a workbook of syllabi and host a symposium at the end of the 2015/2016 academic year to share research and experiences about instruction in this new interdisciplinary field.
+- The Working Group prepared a workbook of syllabi and hosted a symposium to share research and experiences about instruction in this new interdisciplinary field.

 - Casey Primel (Graduate Student; Department of Middle Eastern, South Asian, and African Studies)

-- This grant will support a workshop with an objective of initiating a dialogue between emerging scholarship on the environmental and economic history of regions with the fields of critical geography, intellectual history, and science and technology studies.
+- This grant supported a workshop that helped initiate a dialogue between emerging scholarship on the environmental and economic history of regions with the fields of critical geography, intellectual history, and science and technology studies.
 Select geographic regions will include the Middle East, Africa, South Asia, Latin America, and Europe.

-- The workshop seeks something more fundamental than a remapping of regions – a chance to rethink the connection between theory and disciplines, and a more urgent reformulation of ecology and economy.
+- The workshop aimed for something more fundamental than a remapping of regions – a chance to rethink the connection between theory and disciplines, and a more urgent reformulation of ecology and economy.